 a.
 Whether and how to support generic mechanisms (e.g. service discovery, service authorization, transport mechanism) for UE to Core Network interaction to support operator services.

-NOTE 3: This KI bullet 2a can include any transport mechanism such as using NAS or UP or new plane.
-KI bullet 2a can have dependency on other key issues defined for e.g. WT3, WT4, WT5, WT6, WT1.1 bullet 1a.
+NOTE 3: This KI #X.2 bullet 2.a can include any transport mechanism such as using NAS or UP or new plane.
+KI#X.2 bullet 2.a can have dependency on other key issues defined for e.g. WT3, WT4, WT5, WT6, WT1.1 bullet 1.a.

-NOTE 4: Interdependency of NFs within 6G CN to support the 6G System procedure is to be minimized, considering also the efficiency of e2e communication.

-NOTE 5: 6G System Procedures will include interaction between RAN-CN, interaction within CN NFs.
+NOTE 4: 6G System Procedures will include interaction between RAN-CN, interaction within CN NFs.
 The signaling interaction between RAN-CN need coordination and alignment with RAN3.

-NOTE 6: Interworking and migration aspects, where applicable, are covered by key issues for WT#2.
+NOTE 5: Interworking and migration aspects, where applicable, are covered by key issues for WT#2.
 Impact to IWK due to features introduced by this key issue will be covered by this key issue.